winton/rails_widget/README.markdown

 RailsWidget
 ===========

-Allows you to group your client-side assets into distributable "widgets"
+Allows you to group your client-side assets into distributable "widgets".

-* Attach assets and render partials with a single <tt>widget</tt> call
+* Include assets and render partials into your layout with a single <tt>widget</tt> call
-* Configure widgets via an <tt>options.rb</tt> file
+* Share a common options hash between all of your renderable assets
+* Widgets are inheritable
-* Supported assets: flash, images, partials, javascripts, stylesheets, and textarea templates
+* Also supports flash, images, javascripts, stylesheets, and textarea template (jst) assets

 Install
 -------

+From your Rails app:

 	script/plugin install git://github.com/winton/rails_widget.git

 Documentation
 --------------

+Install your first widget <http://github.com/winton/rails_widget/wikis>.

 [Visit the wiki](http://github.com/winton/rails_widget/wikis) for more details.